Information and advice on Brexit

 5. Will basic council services in Leeds like bin collections be disrupted if there’s a no deal Brexit?

-We’ve got robust but flexible plans in place to ensure that there shouldn’t be any disruption to day-to-day services like bin collections in the event of a no deal Brexit and we’re confident it will be business as usual for the council and other local services.
+We’ve got robust but flexible plans in place to ensure there shouldn’t be any disruption to day-to-day services like bin collections in the event of a no deal Brexit and we’re confident it will be business as usual for the council and other local services.

 We’ll have more details about anything we might have to adapt to once we know the terms which we’ll be leaving the EU on.
 We’ll be sure to keep residents and partners fully informed as and when we’re able to give more details.

-6. Will there be protests over the coming weeks?
+6. Will there be protests?

 We know people on both sides of the debate are very passionate and we always give people in Leeds the opportunity to make their voices heard.